Common-Pool Resources

 When groundwater basins and irrigation systems are overexploited for personal use by households, it diminishes the water resource available.

-Suppose the rate at which the resource replenishes is lower than the rate of exploitation, like in the case of extended periods of drought.
-In that case, unregulated consumption depletes the emergency supply for the community.
-This creates a tragedy of commons.
+Suppose the rate at which the resource replenishes is lower than the rate of exploitation, such as during extended periods of drought.
+In that case, unregulated consumption depletes the emergency supply for the community, creating a tragedy of the commons.

 4. Climate change